+- Liaise with IC and follow direction.

-- Be ready to take action as per a FULL EMERGENCY response. - Phone Aircraft Operation, if involved. - Notify BDC senior management. - Advise CAA if airport operations are impacted
+- Be ready to take action as per a FULL EMERGENCY response.

+- Phone Aircraft Operation, if involved.

+- Notify BDC senior management.

+- Advise CAA if airport operations are impacted

 Media queries:

 Are to be referred to the IC.